 To win, brands have to find the space where they are better, different, cheaper…or else they will not around for very long.

-We’ll show how to find your brand’s winning zone, with a match up what consumers want with what your brand does best.
+We’ll show how to find your brand’s winning zone.
+Essentially, you have to match up what consumers want with what your brand does best.
 This provides you a distinct space that you can own and defend from attack.
 To maintain ownership over that space, your brand should always be able to satisfy the needs of the consumer better than anyone else can.

-Your brand will not survive in the losing zone, which is the space that matches up the consumer needs with the area where your competitor does it better than your brand.
+Your brand will not survive in the losing zone.
+This space matches up the consumer needs with the area where your competitor does it better than your brand.
 It is dangerous to try to play in this space, because over the long term, your competitor will beat you.

 Brands can win the risky zone